Her Campus Logo Her Campus Logo

 Happiness and how we can achieve it may not be thought of everyday; however, the class I took and Sonja Lyubomirsky’s book made me realize how much control we have over our happiness levels and how important it is that we realize this.

-Sanhita Sheth is a third-year student pursuing a Bachelor of Science in Media Production, Management and Technology (with a specialization in Media and Society) and is minoring in Business Administration.
-She loves writing about STEM topics and women empowerment.
+Sanhita Sheth is a fourth-year student studying Media Production, Management and Technology (with a specialization in Media and Society) and Business Administration.
+She loves writing about STEM topics, women empowerment, and marginalized groups.
 In her free time, Sanhita enjoys listening to the band ABBA, playing the piano, and watching "Star Trek: Voyager" and "Stranger Things."